dsarov/SPANDx/README.md

 Finally, SPANDx merges high-quality, re-verified SNP and indel variants into user-friendly .nex matrices, which can be used for phylogenetic resconstruction using various phylogenetics tools (e.g. PAUP, PHYLIP, RAxML).

 SPANDx was written by: Dr Derek Sarovich and Dr Erin Price, Menzies School of Health Research, Darwin, NT, Australia.

 Please send bug reports to mshr.bioinformatics@gmail.com or derek.sarovich@menzies.edu.au.

-The citation for SPANDx is:
-"SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets - BMC Research Notes 2014, 7:618".
+The citation for SPANDx is: "Sarovich DS, Price EP.
+2014.
+SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets. <i>BMC Res Notes</i> 7:618".